ianwitherow/TextToCalendar/README.md

-# Vital Calendar
+# Text to Calendar
-A tool for adding your schedule to your Google calendar
+A tool for adding things to your Google calendar